grauwoelfchen/typol/README.md

-# TypoL Exchanger
+# TypoL Converter

-The world's most inaccurate exchanger.
+The world's most inaccurate converter.

 It's not even powered by neural networks ;)